IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    where ECN is supported by the network and the hosts.
 However, ECN is not required for the basic congestion control functionality in SCReAM.

+   This specification replaces the previous experimental version
+   {{RFC8298}}.
+There are many and fairly significant changes to the SCREAM algorithm.

 ## Wireless (LTE) Access Properties